Beriev Be-200: Operational history

 In February 2023, the EMERCOM dispatched a Be-200 to extinguish a large fire at the Turkish Iskenderun port, which began after a powerful earthquake hit Turkey and Syria.

-Incidents
+Accidents and incidents

 On 8 August 2021, a Be-200 that was leased by Turkey from Russia to participate in the fight against the 2021 Turkish wildfires arrived in Turkey.
-On August 14, it crashed near the city of Adana, killing all 8 personnel on board including 5 Russian servicemen and 3 Turkish citizens.
+On 14 August, it crashed near the city of Adana, killing all 8 personnel on board including 5 Russian servicemen and 3 Turkish citizens.

-On April 11, 2024, it was reported that a Be-200 belonging to the Russian Navy had been hit in a Ukrainian drone strike at the Yeysk Airport, the home of the 859th Centre for Combat Application and Crew Training for Naval Aviation of Russian Naval Aviation.
+On 11 April 2024, it was reported that a Be-200 belonging to the Russian Navy had been hit in a Ukrainian drone strike at the Yeysk Airport, the home of the 859th Centre for Combat Application and Crew Training for Naval Aviation of Russian Naval Aviation.
 At minimum it is claimed that the left wing console was damaged, and a fuel leak resulted.

+On 15 May 2026 a Be-200 was destroyed in a Ukrainian drone attack at the Yeysk Airport, Krasnodar oblast.